ivanma9/ai_code_editor/README.md

 Visit https://ide.judge0.com, and enjoy happy coding. :)

+Add don't forget to add the openrouter api key to the config.js file.
+I put it in the js folder.

 ## Community
 Do you have a question, feature request, or something else on your mind?
 Or do you want to follow Judge0 news?